 The Area is the urban renewal agency of the City of Gresham, Oregon (City).
 The Area was created in the fall of 2003, when voters approved the creation of an urban renewal area for 20 years with maximum principal indebtedness of \$92.0 million.
+In May 2022, Gresham voters approved an extension of the Area through 2029.
 The City's council members make up the governing body of the Area (known as the Gresham Redevelopment Commission).